legacysurvey/legacysurvey/pages/dr7/description.rst

 are some areas of sky where Gaia has "holes," i.e., where stars brighter than the Gaia magnitude limit are missing from the Gaia catalog.
-As a result, in some regions of the survey there are fewer matches to a given bright magnitude limit in the PS1-Gaia catalog than there are in the PS1 catalog that was used for astrometric calibration in, e.g., `DR3`_ of the Legacy Surveys.
+As a result, in some regions of the survey there are fewer matches to a given bright magnitude limit in the PS1-Gaia catalog than there are in the PS1-only catalog that was used for astrometric calibration in, e.g., `DR3`_ of the Legacy Surveys.

 As of DR6, PSF photometry uses the same PSF models (and sky background subtraction) for zero-point-fitting as is later used in cataloging.
 This was not the case for `DR5`_ or before.
-So, for DR7, the measured positions for Gaia stars should be completely self-consistent, substantially reducing any systematic errors in astrometry.

 Image Stacks